-Waste reducers exhibit a high tolerance to large ferrous parts and cut while in reverse, making them extremely productive.
-In addition, their use of horsepower can be frugal: A 200-horsepower machine can often process the equivalent to what a 400-horsepower shear shredder can offer.
+For instance, they exhibit a high tolerance to large ferrous parts and cut while in reverse, making them extremely productive.
+In addition, their use of horsepower can be frugal: A 200 horsepower machine can often process the equivalent to what a 400 horsepower shear shredder can offer.
 Waste reducers also grab material well and do not require any ram-feeding auxiliary measures.
-Some models are adjustable and the amount of cutters per shaft or spacing between the cutting bars can be changed in the field, making them adaptable to evolving applications or business conditions.
+Some models are adjustable, and the amount of cutters per shaft or spacing between the cutting bars can be changed in the field, making them adaptable to evolving applications or business conditions.

-Most systems produced are hydraulic drive and may even need to be constrained to make sure the downstream shredder is not overwhelmed.
-A simple algorithm can be programmed into the reducer’s PLC to pause the shafts and time their periodic reversal to essentially modulate the flow and balance downstream requirements.
+Most of these systems are hydraulic drive and may even need to be constrained to make sure the downstream shredder is not overwhelmed.
+For example, a 200 horsepower reducer can shred nearly twice as much as a 600 horsepower four-shaft shredder producing a 2.5-inch particle.
+A simple algorithm can be programmed into the reducer’to pause the shafts and time their periodic reversal to essentially modulate the flow and balance downstream requirements.

-Using a reducer as a pre-shredder can also allow operators to harvest clean scrap pieces such as plastic, steel or aluminum, and also remove large or heavy parts that could possibly jam the next shredder.
+Using a reducer as a pre-shredder can also allow operators to harvest clean scrap pieces and also remove large or heavy parts that could possibly jam the next shredder.